sofwanrikhaldi/sofwanrikhaldi/README.md

 Hi there! 👋 I'm Sofwan.

-I'm a Software Engineer with over 6 years of experience.
+I'm a Software Development Consultant at PT Rapid Teknologi Indonesia.